Scala Guide

 Bali DI for Scala is a pure def macro which transforms the abstract syntax tree to automate dependency injection.
 It currently supports Scala 2.12 and 2.13, with Scala 3 on the roadmap.

-Bali is also an island (opens new window) between Java and Lombok in Indonesia.
-For disambiguation, the name of this project is "Bali DI", not just "Bali", where DI is an acronym for dependency injection (opens new window).
+Bali is also an island between Java and Lombok in Indonesia.
+For disambiguation, the name of this project is "Bali DI", not just "Bali", where DI is an acronym for dependency injection.
 In code however, the term "DI" is dropped because there is no ambiguity in this context.

 Bali DI for Scala is implemented as a def macro for the Scala compiler.
 If you use SBT, you need to add the following dependency to your project:

-The source code shown in this section is available here (opens new window).
+The source code shown in this section is available on GitHub.

 Let's define our first component: